Don't Let Your ORGANIZATION Become a Cooked Frog

 Get the Priorities Right

-As a business grows rapidly, it’s easy to be consumed executing the day-to-day work created as a result of that success.
-If the leaders aren’t proactive and intentional about the direction of the business, the growth will quickly halt or even worse, drop.
+As any organization grows rapidly, it’s easy to be consumed executing the day-to-day work created as a result of that success.
+If the leaders aren’t proactive and intentional about the direction of the organization, the growth will quickly halt or even worse, drop.
 In every business or business segment, there are a few precious priorities that represent the disproportionate larger share of the business outcomes and successes.
 The leader’s most important role is to clarify those key priorities and to make sure the team is performing like rock stars on each of these items.

 So, let’s translate it to your team… What are the few vital priorities your team must get right every time?
 How are you ensuring they hit home runs in every case?
 Give your business an honest evaluation and make sure you protect the core elements that drive your continued long-term success!